dA505819/MCMC_for_forensic_science/hard_test.md

  3rd Qu.:   5.00   3rd Qu.: 9342
  Max.   :8614.00   Max.   :12457
  ```
- Missing value treatment before building a linear regression model of Bayesian inference to check the number of NA values in data.
+ Missing value treatment before building a linear regression model of Bayesian inference to check the number of NA values in the data.
  ```
 sapply(combi, function(df)
 {